ryangmurphy/music-library-crud/README.md

 # Music Database Database - School Project

 This project showcases a collaborative effort completed during my coursework at NSCC, where I had the opportunity to delve into backend development.
-Under the guidance of my instructor, who built the front-end and I took on the challenge of developing the backend.
+Under the guidance of my instructor, who built the front-end and I took on the challenge of developing the back-end.
 This endeavor resulted in a sophisticated Node.js and Express application designed to operate as a REST API for a comprehensive music database.

 Leveraging the efficiency of SQLite through the better-sqlite3 library, our application offers a seamless data storage solution.
 It features designated endpoints that allow for access to a wide array of musical data, including artists, albums, tracks, media types, and themes.